microsoft/react-native-macos/android-patches/README.md

 ## The patching tool

 As you can see from above, we use the tool directly via a generated `bundle.js`.
-This is because the tool itself was a fork of [`patch-package`](https://github.com/ds300/patch-package) that underwent a series of changes.
+This is because the tool itself was a fork of [`patch-package`](https://github.com/ds300/patch-package) that underwent a series of changes ([more details here](https://github.com/microsoft/react-native-macos/pull/254#issuecomment-592594790)).

 You can find more details about this tool in `./patching-tool/README.md`.

+## How to create a new patch

+*To Be Added*